-According to the CFB’s probable cause determination, Omar’s “out of state travel may not have been to events that would have helped a candidate in the performance of state legislative duties.”take our poll - story continues below
+According to the CFB’s probable cause determination, Omar’s “out of state travel may not have been to events that would have helped a candidate in the performance of state legislative duties.”

 Her 2017 year-end report also showed an expense for airline tickets for an international trip to Estonia.
 In all, Omar spent more than $3,000 in travel-related disbursements.

 A formal CFB investigation into the Omar committee’s use of campaign money to pay legal fees to her divorce attorney also remains ongoing.
 According to statements made to the CFB by attorney Carla Kjellberg, Omar’s payment to Kjellberg’s law office was reimbursed for services that the Kjellberg firm initially paid for on behalf of the Omar Committee, which would be a violation of state law.
 Additionally, it appears that the reimbursed expenses may have been related to tax preparation and legal expenses related to immigration.